Make Your Own Natural Shampoo: Get Soft and Shiny Hair at Home - hair buddha

 This is a not a long process, it just needs some planning.
 Yet to do this every time, before you wash your hair, can put many off.
 And you cannot make a large batch and store the liquid in the fridge, as it will turn bad.

 The good news is, you can freeze the mixture into ice trays,ย and use it as and when required.
-Take out 2 to 3 cubes (more or less depending on the length of your hair) few hours before you want to use it.
+Take out 2 to 3 cubes (more or less depending on the length of your hair) a couple of hours before you want to wash your hair.

 Reetha Shampoo frozen into cubes